-At present, Wright Graduate University cannot accept nonimmigrant international students.
+At present, Wright Graduate University can admit international students who wish to study online in their country of residence.
+Wright Graduate University does not have the authorization to facilitate acquisition of visas for US residence.
 Please visit this page periodically to learn about any changes to this status.

 Degree Equivalency Evaluation